Nusa Bayu

-Bandar Nusa Bayu (بنـــدر نوســـا بايـــو) or Nusa Bayu is a township at the city of Iskandar Puteri, district of Johor Bahru, State of Johor Darul Ta'zim, Malaysia.
-The township is bordered by Setia Eco Garden and Jelutong hill forest to the north, Second Link Expressway to the west, Nusajaya Southern Industry Logistic Center (SILC) to the south, and GP Prima Transport Hub to the east.
+Bandar Nusa Bayu (Jawi: بنـــدر نوســـا بايـــو) or Nusa Bayu, is a township in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.
+The township is bordered by Setia Eco Gardens and Jelutong Hills forest to the north, Second Link Expressway to the west, Nusajaya Southern Industry Logistic Center (SILC) to the south, and GP Prima Transport Hub to the east.
 The township is part of the Iskandar Malaysia Flagship B and the Iskandar Puteri Master Plan.
 Formerly in the Nusajaya Master Plan, Nusa Bayu was known as Nusajaya Industrial Park, together with SILC.
 The development commenced in 2010 and began to be occupied since 2013 onward.

-Etimology
+Etymology

-The "Nusa" initial is the standard development name in Iskandar Puteri as per Urban Design Guideline (UDG) established in 2008.
+The "Nusa" initial is the standard development name in Iskandar Puteri as per Urban Design Guidelines (UDG) established in 2008.
 The word is a Sanskrit word derived from the former name of Iskandar Puteri, Nusajaya.
 The second word "Bayu" is a Malay personification of air.
 It was named after the geographical profile of Nusa Bayu.